-If you’re looking for some of the most powerful WordPress hosting, I recommend WP Engine.
-They’ll also give you highly reliable web hosting with a 99.95% uptime agreement.
+If you're looking for some of the most powerful WordPress hosting, check out WP Engine.
+They'll also give you highly reliable web hosting with a 99.95% uptime agreement.

 They use an optimized caching system and a fully-managed CDN to boost the load time of your website.

 And since their prices are a bit steeper, you get enterprise-level security as well as highly-scaleable cloud resources.

 These two companies may be better options for you once you start making an income from your website, or if you're realizing the need for more powerful hosting.